Quantum Amplitude Amplification Operators: Quantum Amplitude Amplification Operators

-The proof is shown in Appendix $B$.
 Proposition $2$ in fact reproduces a proof of the optimality of the Grover iteration for those states far from a target one.
 When a state is closer to a target, i.e., a state $|s(\theta,\phi)\rangle$ with $\theta \geq \pi- 2 \theta_0$ that may be obtained after Grover iterations $K^*$ times, the Grover iteration is no longer a QAAO for the state; by the iteration the probability of finding a target state would decrease.
 This also explains why the Grover algorithm has to stop right after $K^*$ iterations, at which a measurement therefore reads a target state with an error $O(N^{-1})$.

 For exact and optimal search shown in Eq. (\ref{eq:optal}), an extra iteration $G(\beta^*,\gamma^*)$ is additionally needed.
 This in fact performs an exact transformation from the state resulting by the Grover algorithm to a target one precisely.
 We also remark that to achieve an exact transformation, it is essential to exploit an oracle query $e^{-i \gamma |t\rangle \langle t|}$ with $\gamma\neq \pi$, whereas the Grover iteration is with $\gamma=\pi$ all the time.